Basics of Electricity with Practical Examples

 Positive and Negative Charges:

-Atoms consist of positively charged protons and negatively charged electrons.
-In a conductor, such as a copper wire, electrons are loosely bound and can move freely.
+Atoms are prototypes of the elemental structure of all matter, which consists of positively charged protons and negatively charged electrons.
+An electron in a conductor, such as a copper wire, is loosely bounded and can travel without being bound to an atom.

 Flow of Electricity: